blumus/satellite-resilience-system/docs/SYSTEM_ARCHITECTURE.md

 - **Benefits**: Distributed processing, specialized ground control handling
 - **When to add**: When mock system is fully tested and stable
 - **Result**: Multi-board satellite system with dedicated ground control

+### Custom Resilience Framework
+- **What it is**: A more sophisticated, application-aware resilience layer to complement or replace the foundational `systemd` services.
+- **Benefits**: Finer-grained control over fault detection and recovery logic.
+- **Components**:
+  - **Security Monitor**: Detects unauthorized access, suspicious commands, and resource abuse.
+  - **Fault Detector**: Monitors for specific application-level faults like memory leaks, high CPU usage, and inter-component communication failures.
+  - **Watchdog Monitor**: Implements complex, fault-dependent responses (e.g., restarting a component vs. resetting the system).

 ## System Block Diagram
 ```